e-sites/perimeter.js/README.md

 	<p>Creates an invisible perimeter around a target element and monitors mouse breaches.</p>
 </blockquote>

-More info, docmentation and examples @ http://github.e-sites.nl/perimeter.js/
+More info, documentation and examples @ http://github.e-sites.nl/perimeter.js/

 ##Use cases
 <ul>